pageboard/server/packages/core/README.md

 All useful functions are available through `All`:

 - All.app (the express app)
-- All.config
+- All.opt
 - All.tag, All.scope, All.vary (the upcache plugin)
-- All.Block, All.Site... (the api models, they are the only ones starting with a capital letter)
+- All.Block (the only objection model, but plugins could define more models)
-- All.objection, All.seed, All.migrate
+- All.objection, All.migrate
-... and more.
+- All.page.get, All.site.add, All.user.save, All.page.save, etc..

 A plugin must *not* populate `All` - it is supposed to be read-only, but nothing actually prevents that.
 It simply has to use `exports` instead.

-By default, `All` is a global object, but that can be disabled using the `config.global` setting.
+By default, `All` is a global object, but that can be disabled by setting configuration option `global` to false.

 Plugins